Vilamoura, Portugal: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. It's important that you choose the right type.
-The vast majority of adapters available online are simply plugs and require your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types C and F. Take care to choose the necessary kind.
+Most adapters currently available are just plug changers and require your devices to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be appropriate for most places.

 May